Home

 What's Here

-Advocacy - Charlottesville, Civil Rights and Racial Justice Program, Legal Aid Justice Center
+Advocacy - Falls Church, Civil Rights and Racial Justice Program, Legal Aid Justice Center

 Works to end the criminalization of poverty in Virginia by exposing and addressing criminal legal system policies that target people because of poverty and race.
 Through a mix of community organizing, local and statewide policy advocacy, and litigation, our program intervenes at many points in the criminal legal system.
 Our campaigns range from initial law enforcement contact in the community, through the courts, to individuals' confinement in Virginia's jails and prisons, and finally to their reentry into the community.